hn/bsh-home-appliances/README.md

 They are commercially available from [Lumberg](https://www.lumberg.com/en/products/product/3521), [Stocko](https://www.stocko-contact.com/downloads/STOCKO_Connector%20systems_pitch%202.5_ECO-TRONIC_de_en.pdf) and probably many more suppliers.
 B/S/H/ sells somewhat pricy pre-assembled cables as well, e.g. the [spare part 00631780](https://www.siemens-home.bsh-group.com/de/produktliste/00631780).

+> [!WARNING]
-:warning: Watch out: The assignment of the connector depends on the end point: on the control board the connector is configured as GND-DATA-VBUS and then the cable is crossed and on the other side (e.g. for sensors) the wiring is VBUS-DATA-GND:
+> The assignment of the connector depends on the end point: on the control board the connector is configured as GND-DATA-VBUS and then the cable is crossed and on the other side (e.g. for sensors) the wiring is VBUS-DATA-GND:

 ![BSH D-Bus 2 pinout, control bord bottom, slave top right](bsh-dbus-pinout.jpg)